NyteshadeXT/PF2e-Vault/5) World/The Chaos Scar/Restwell Rumors.md

 4.  [[Gorn Hammerfall]], the Captain of the Guard, has found a forgotten secret chamber with his stone cunning.
 It contains Greysen Ramthane’s hidden treasure!
 5. The Mages of Saruun come from Thunderspire Mountain and do business with all sorts of unsavory creatures like drow and duregar.
 Why does [[Lord Drysdale]] allow them to stay here?
 They can’t be up to any good.
 6. There’s a human cult call the Brotherhood of the Scar that has a fortress deep in the crater.
 7.  ~~One hundred years ago a red dragon named Kerang was the terror of the Scar but a wily druid named Merlius poisoned him and then brought the mine down on his head.
-Word has it among the Fireclaw kobolds that Kerang may be coming back somehow! ([[1F - Some Assembly Required (D208) C]])~~
+Word has it among the Fireclaw kobolds that Kerang may be coming back somehow! ([[1F - Some Assembly Required (D208)]])~~
-8.  ~~The Skull Kicker kobolds usually aren't much of a problem but they've become more organized lately and have actually managed to nail a merchant caravan. ([[1J - The Kobold Hall (DMG) C]])~~
+8.  ~~The Skull Kicker kobolds usually aren't much of a problem but they've become more organized lately and have actually managed to nail a merchant caravan. ([[1J - The Kobold Hall (DMG)]])~~
 9.  ~~There’s an old keep that predates the Scar not too far from the King’s wall.
 Belonged to a Goliath sorcerer from what I understand.
-Place is infested with Bullywugs now. ([[1A - Stick in the Mud (D171) C]])~~
+Place is infested with Bullywugs now. ([[1A - Stick in the Mud (D171)]])~~
 10.  ~~There is a cult dedicated to something called Chitteruk not too far into the scar.
 Their leader, a one armed gnoll called the Hand of Chitteruk, has been capturing people and taking them away to their lair.
 (Den of the Slavetakers)~~
 11.  ~~A pair of Halfling bandits have been terrorizing homesteads and travelers near the Scar.
 Not only do they steal, they are ruthless murderers.
 (The Brothers Gray)~~
 12.  ~~A Cave near the King’s wall is the lair of some strange glowing drakes.
 They are covered with odd blisters that emit residuum when popped!
 (Death in the Pincers)~~